 - In accordance with the Basic Plan and this ESF Annex, the responding fire services agency is responsible for coordinating hazardous materials-related activities.
-Plans and procedures developed by the primary and supporting agencies provide the framework for carrying out those activities. - Requests for assistance with hazardous materials will first be issued in accordance with established mutual aid agreements and once those resources have been exhausted, a request may be forwarded to the State Emergency Communications Center (ECC). - During a HAZMAT release by rail incident in Clackamas County, the County EOP will take precedence; however, when state resources are necessary to support a rail response, the HAZMAT Rail Incident Appendix within the State EOP will be available and referenced as necessary to assist with the response activities. - The County Emergency Operations Center (EOC) will provide guidance for the coordination of hazardous materials resources.
+Plans and procedures developed by the primary and supporting agencies provide the framework for carrying out those activities. - Requests for assistance with hazardous materials will first be issued in accordance with established mutual aid agreements and once those resources have been exhausted, a request may be forwarded to the State Emergency Communications Center (ECC). - The County Emergency Operations Center (EOC) will provide guidance for the coordination of hazardous materials resources.